Primary

 Step off the first box—don't jump—and react immediately upon landing by exploding onto the second box.
 Minimize ground contact time; the goal is elastic, springy power with minimal absorption time.

-Want Depth Drop to Box Jump in your program?
+See where Depth Drop to Box Jump fits in your weekly plan

 Stand on a box 12-24 inches high.